RedX1000/OpenLogger/README.md

-A free, open-source clue logger for Alt1.
+Free Clue Logger: A free, open-source clue logger for Alt1.
 Currently in development
 Discord: RedX1000#3655